 From the media: The Office of the Vice President for University Relations.

-From other sources: The Office of the General Counsel.
+From other sources: The Assistant Attorney General assigned to the University.

 State law mandates that responses to open records cannot be unreasonably delayed, so that such requests must be given a high priority.